bevyengine/bevy/release-content/release-notes/pedantic_ci_commands.md

 Runs clippy on `bevy_a11y` with multiple feature permutations.

 If you are on the workspace, run `cargo run -p ci -- --build-jobs 4 bevy_a11y`.

+### `bevy_android`

+Runs clippy on `bevy_android` with multiple feature permutations.
+Requires an Android target.

+If you are on the workspace, run `cargo run -p ci -- --build-jobs 4 --target aarch64-linux-android bevy_android`.

 ### `bevy_animation`